-1. Values
+- 1. Values

 - 2. Innovation

 - 3. Financial Growth

 - 4. Leadership Effectiveness

 - 5. Maximizing Human Potential

 - 6. Trust

 The first four items make sense to any leader running an organization.
-Item 5, significant discrepancies in the work experience between executives and those on the front lines.
+Item 5, Maximizing Human Potential, resulted from a review of our survey data, which showed significant discrepancies in the work experience between executives and those on the front lines.
 Between men and women.
 Between different generational cohorts.
 Between people of different ethnic and racial identities.